kumahq/kuma-website/app/_src/policies/meshmetric.md

 {% if_version gte:2.7.x %}
 {% warning %}
-Metrics exposed in application needs to be in Prometheus format in order for Dataplane Proxy to parse it and expose.
-Either for Prometheus or OpenTelemetry backend.
+Metrics exposed by the application need to be in Prometheus format for the Dataplane Proxy to be able to parse and expose them to either Prometheus or OpenTelemetry backend.
 {% endwarning %}
 {% endif_version %}